Stemer114/Reprap_KTY-84-130/README.md

-Reprap_KTY-84-130 - support files for using the KTY 84-130 temperature sensor with reprap 3d printer
+Reprap_KTY-84-130
 =====

+Support files for using the KTY 84-130 temperature sensor with reprap 3d printer

 The KTY 84-130 is a silicon temperature sensor rated for -40..300°C which I use as a replacement for the standard 100k thermistors used in repraps.

 Motivation
 -----